 From Memorial Day weekend through Labor Day, we offer a shuttle to transport tubers from the South Entrance parking lot to the North Entrance Launch to start their Summer Adventure tubing trip.

-Year-round we offer a canoe/kayak/SUP shuttle from the South Takeout to the North Entrance parking lot.
+Year-round we offer a canoe/kayak shuttle from the South Entrance to the north canoe launch.

 *Please note: Private tubes and outside tube rentals may not use park transportation.